 Scientists are very critical of each others’ work.
 In fact, we are trained to be critical of the peer-reviewed literature and to carefully examine a paper’s methodologies before accepting its conclusions.
 As a result, many papers sit quietly without ever being cited because other scientists are skeptical of their claims.
 Sometimes, however, a paper contains serious flaws, at which point, scientists can write to the editor of the journal explaining the problems, or they can write and publish a rebuttal paper.
 Depending on the problems that they point out, this may result in the journal retracting the paper.
 A very public example of this occurred last year when the journal Translational Neurodegeneration published a paper that supposedly found a link between autism and vaccines.
 The paper was rife with problems, and the journal quickly retracted it after multiple scientists expressed their concerns about its accuracy.

 Other times, it may take years for the problems with a paper to surface.
 A famous example of this is Wakefield’s 1998 study that first proposed a link between autism and vaccines.
 This was an extraordinary claim, so scientists did what they always do with a claim like this: they tested it over and over again.
 The problem was that none of them could replicate Wakefield’s results.
-This culminated in a formal investigation which found serious ethical and methodological problems with the study, as well as a major financial conflict of interest.
+This culminated in a formal investigation which found serious ethical and methodological problems with the study, as well as a major financial conflict of interest that Wakefield failed to declare (a huge taboo in academic publishing).
 This resulted in the paper being retracted and Wakefield loosing the privilege of being allowed to practice medicine.

 The notion that papers supporting a mainstream position are easy to publish is similarly absurd.
 Scientists are an extremely critical, ornery, argumentative bunch.
-We love nothing more than to prove each other wrong.
+We love nothing more than to prove each other wrong, and most papers get shredded during review.
 Publishing is hard, and no matter what your topic is, you are going to have to pass a careful review by objective scientists before you get published.
 Further, even if you pass the review system, your work will then be scrutinized by thousands of scientists from all over the world.